ishworkh/php-navigable-date/README.md

 # (PHP) NavigableDate

-NavigableDate is a well tested wrapper around core php ```DateTime``` class, which provides an interface to navigate through the date, like nextDay, previousDay, nextMonth etc.
+NavigableDate is a wrapper around core php ```DateTime``` class.
+It provides an interface to navigate through the dates for e.g. nextDay, previousDay, nextMonth etc.
-Along with those navigating methods, it provides common methods that core ```DateTime``` provides
-1. getTimestamp
-2. getTimeZone
-3. getOffset
-4. format
-##### For more details about methods, look into ```NavigableDate\NavigableDateInterface``
+It provides basic core ```DateTime``` methods as well.

 ## Basic Usage